syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/getting-started.md

 documentation: ug
 ---

-# Getting Started with SfNumericUpDown
+# Getting Started with NumericUpDown

 This section provides overview for working with Essential NumericUpDown for Xamarin.iOS.
 You can walk through the entire process of creating a SfNumericUpDown.